ellisalicante/OpenFilter/OpenFilter/README.md

 ## 1. Instructions for use
 #### 1.1 Installation
 In our implementation, we run OpenFilter using BlueStacks 5.7 (www.bluestacks.com) as Android emulator.
-On the virtual phone, researchers can download any targeted social media application for research (in our implementation, we refer to Instagram).
+On the virtual phone, researchers can download any targeted social media application (in our implementation, we refer to Instagram).
 Once the application is downloaded, the researcher should log in or create a new account, saving the targeted AR filters among the favorites.
 In addition, they should also download ManyCam 7.10 (www.manycam.com), a virtual camera software.
 The aim of this virtual camera is to by-pass the issue related to the application of AR-based filters on existing images.

 The process of the application of these filters is automatized through an auto-clicker script, available in our file main.py.